ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-While 'none' is a syntactically valid value for both the p and sp tags, the practical value of either the p tag or sp tag being 'none' means that the Domain Owner is still gathering information about mail flows for the domain or sub-domains, and is not yet ready to commit to requesting that unauthenticated mail receive different handling than authenticated mail.
+While 'none' is a syntactically valid value for both the p and sp tags, the practical value of either the p tag or sp tag being 'none' means that the Domain Owner is still gathering information about mail flows for the domain or sub-domains.
+It is not yet ready to commit to conveying a severity of concern for unauthenticated email using its domain.

-Intermediary: To implement DMARC, an intermediary MUST do the following before passing the message to the next hop or rejecting it as appropriate:
+Mediator: To implement DMARC, a mediator MUST do the following before passing the message to the next hop or rejecting it as appropriate:

 * Perform DMARC validation checks on inbound mail
-* Perform validation on any ARC header sets present in the message when it arrives
+* Perform validation on any authentication checks recorded by previous mediators.
-* Record the results of its authentication checks in a signed and sealed ARC header set
+* Record the results of its authentication checks in message headers for consumption by later hosts.

 Mail Receiver: To implement DMARC, a mail receiver MUST do the
 following:

 * Perform DMARC validation checks on inbound mail
-* Perform validation checks on any ARC header sets present in the message when it arrives
+* Perform validation checks on any authentication check results recorded by mediators that handled the message prior to its reaching the Mail Receiver.
 * Send aggregate reports to Domain Owners at least every 24 hours when a minimum of 100 messages with that domain in the RFC5322.From header field have been seen during the reporting period